Consensus Capacity of Noisy Broadcast Channels: Setup and Preliminaries

 where we use the shorthand notation $\Pr(.|x^n)$ to denote $\Pr(.|X^n=x^n)$.
 Let

 The probability of error of the code $(f,\decB,\decC)$ is defined as:

-We write $\err^{(n)}$ when we want to explicitly show the dependence on the block length $n$. \nottoggle{long}{ In the definitions above, the encoder and decoders are deterministic maps and we used the maximum error criterion under honest sender (instead of stochastic maps and the average error criterion).
-In the longer version~\cite{long}, we argue that these are without loss of generality. }{}

-\iftoggle{long}{ \paragraph{Achievable rates, capacity} }{} We say rate $R$ is {\em achievable with consensus} if there is an $\epsilon>0$ such that for all sufficiently large $n$ there is an $(n,\lfloor{2^{nR}}\rfloor)$ consensus code with $\err^{(n)}\leq 2^{-n\epsilon}$ (we suppress the floor function in the sequel).
+We write $\err^{(n)}$ when we want to explicitly show the dependence on the block length $n$. \paragraph{Achievable rates, capacity} We say rate $R$ is {\em achievable with consensus} if there is an $\epsilon>0$ such that for all sufficiently large $n$ there is an $(n,\lfloor{2^{nR}}\rfloor)$ consensus code with $\err^{(n)}\leq 2^{-n\epsilon}$ (we suppress the floor function in the sequel).
 The {\em consensus capacity} $\capstr$ is the supremum of all rates achievable with consensus. \begin{remark} Notice that the definition above demands $-\log(\err^{(n)}) = \Omega(n)$.
 It turns out that the capacity remains unchanged even if this is relaxed to $\err^{(n)}=o(1/n)$, the condition under which we prove our converse.
 Surprisingly, it turns out that a converse cannot be shown if this is further relaxed to $\err^{(n)}=o(1)$.
-In \iftoggle{long}{Appendix~\ref{app:weak}}{\cite[Appendix]{long}} we show an example where $\capstr= 0$, but a positive rate is achievable with $\err^{(n)}=o({1}/{n^{\frac{1}{2}-\epsilon}})$, for any $\epsilon>0$. \end{remark}
+In Appendix~\ref{app:weak} we show an example where $\capstr= 0$, but a positive rate is achievable with $\err^{(n)}=o({1}/{n^{\frac{1}{2}-\epsilon}})$, for any $\epsilon>0$. \end{remark}